onlinekyne/tradeNetwork/README.md

 ## `oil_k3_graph_models.ipynb`
 Notebook file containing code used to run the model prediction on the k3 oil network.

+This notebook utilizes the python files `four_profile.py` and `three_profile.py` for the implementation of getting the 4-profile of a graph.

 ## `oil trade centrality analysis.ipynb`
-Notebook file containing code to compute and plot centrality measures from 1988 to 2025.
+Notebook file containing code to compute centrality measures from 1988 to 2025.
+Contains time series plots of the top 20 oil exporting countries by pagerank, indegree, and the spearmann correlations of how these rankings change by year.

-This notebook utilizes the python files `four_profile.py` and `three_profile.py` for the implementation of getting the 4-profile of a graph.